near/docs/docs/local-setup/local-dev-testnet.md

 ## Requirements

-**IMPORTANT: Make sure you have the latest version of NEAR Shell and Node Version &gt; 14.x**
+**IMPORTANT: Make sure you have the latest version of NEAR Shell and Node**

 * `npm` \(Get it [here](https://www.npmjs.com/get-npm)\)
 * `node version 10.x`\(Get it [here](https://nodejs.org/en/download)\)
 * `near-shell`  The NEAR cli tool.
   * Install with`npm i -g near-shell`
   * Check out the commands [here](https://github.com/nearprotocol/near-shell)
 * Whatever frontend build tools you prefer.
   * By default, `gulp` is used for compiling.
 Check it out [here](https://gulpjs.com/). \(You shouldn't need to do any config for gulp specifically\).
   * If you're interested in using React, we have an example template [here](https://github.com/nearprotocol/react-template).